Venmo: The Good, the Bad, and the UglySubmitted by Breakwater Financial, LLC on July 27th, 2018

 Peer-to-peer payment systems have seen tremendous growth over the past few years.
 The largest players in the space are Venmo, Paypal, Google Wallet, Square Cash, Apple Pay, and Zelle.
 The fastest growing and arguably the most popular today is Venmo.
 Venmo has realized so much success largely due to its fee structure, ease of use, and social networking elements.
 Venmo is in fact so popular that that app's name has become a verb!
 However, with ease of use also comes certain risks that you should be aware of.

 First, and most importantly, Venmo was designed to be used to send and receive money only from people that you know and trust.
-Venmo doesn't offer the same buyer and sell protections as other peer-to-peer payment systems like PayPal- even though Venmo is actually owned by PayPal.
+Venmo doesn't offer the same buyer and seller protections as other peer-to-peer payment systems like PayPal- even though Venmo is actually owned by PayPal.
 Scammers are taking advantage of these weaknesses.

 There have been numerous scams reported by Venmo users that often take the form of the victim selling something online.
 The buyer requests that they pay the seller using Venmo.
 The buyer/scammer sends money to the seller via Venmo.
 Venmo will then alert the seller that the money is in their Venmo account.
 The seller, satisfied that the payment has been received, ships the goods.
 However, what the seller doesn't know is that the buyer was using a bank account that was empty, stolen, or otherwise compromised, and the money never actually transfers.
 Part of what the scammer is leveraging is that just because money shows up in your Venmo account, it doesn't mean that it's in your bank account.
 The US banking system doesn't allow for instant ACH transactions.
 So there is a lag between when the money leaves an account and is transferred to Venmo.